Livingcolt1178/Rolling-Average-Filter-DSP/README.md

 The system implements a fully synchronous ADC → DSP → DAC signal processing pipeline operating on a single 50 MHz clock domain.

-The input signal is sampled by the onboard ADC and presented on ADC_Din[7:0], sourced from an external waveform generator.
+The input signal is sampled by the onboard ADC and presented on ADC_Din[7:0], sourced from the oscilloscope's built-in waveform generator.
 These samples are first captured by the ADC1173_Controller module, where they are written into an 8-entry FIFO buffer to decouple ADC sampling timing from downstream processing.

 Buffered samples are then forwarded to the central DSP block, the rollingAverageFilter module, where an N-tap moving average is computed using a shift-register-based accumulator.
 This stage performs real-time low-pass filtering of the incoming signal.